atavakoli/angular-join/README.md

     - `sorted` (boolean): If `true`, this signifies that both input arrays are already sorted according to `comparator`.
 This provides a significant performance boost.
 Default is `false`.
+    - `localeCompare` (boolean): If `true`, this signifies that strings should be sorted using the `localeCompare` function.
+If `false` (default), strings are sorted according to each character's Unicode code point value.
+      This parameter is only used if `comparator` is a string or an array of property names.
+Setting this parameter to `true` results in  generally slower sorts for string properties, but may be necessary if the properties are locale-sensitive.

 #### Returns